andergalvan/paper4_cnn_vit_comparison/README.md

 9. Run MTCNN-based face cropping: `python3 mtcnn.py` (this creates: `CASIA-WebFace/casia_webface/casia_webface_imgs_mtcnn`)
 10. Create train, validation, CSR and OSR evaluation splits: `python3 split_known_unknown_dataset.py` (this creates: `CASIA-WebFace/casia_webface/casia_webface_imgs_mtcnn_ordered`)

+## 📝 Acknowledgement

+Some parts of the dataset preparation are based on code from [Open-Set-Recognition](https://github.com/ma-xu/Open-Set-Recognition), and the CASIA-WebFace dataset is referenced from the [InsightFace dataset list](https://github.com/deepinsight/insightface/blob/master/recognition/_datasets_/README.md).

+## ⚠️ Important Note

-⚠️ **NOTE**: It may be necessary to modify paths in some files if you wish to replicate the work described in the article.
+It may be necessary to modify paths in some files if you wish to replicate the work described in the article.